SheikhZaeem/HorseRacing/README.md

 # Horse Racing Game

-This is a horse racing simulation built using **Vue 3**, **Pinia**, and **CSS animations**.
-It generates 20 horses with random attributes, schedules 6 race rounds, and animates each race based on the horses' calculated performance.
+This is a horse racing simulation built using Vue 3, Pinia and CSS.
+It generates 20 horses with random colors and condtions and also schedules 6 race rounds, and animates each race based on the horses calculated random conditions (performance).

 ## Features of Game

-- Generates **20 horses** with unique names, colors, and "condition"
+- Generates **20 horses** with unique names, colors, and conditions
 - Automatically schedules **6 race rounds** with random horses and fixed distances
 - Animates each race
 - Displays one round at a time